Kickskii/G15ae-Bible/The Plan Outline.md

 checking the performance OOTB
 some stock performance numbers with good stock ram
 >>should we do ram tuning as the opening?
+>>could technically just tell about it during the ram section if needed

 Disclaimer about damage to your machine being at their own risk we just sharing the findings and methords we the g15ae community found preach about stability and proper testing